ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hempstead.md

 </figcaption>
 </figure>

+The Church has had several structures over the years, but the longest serving structure was built in 1846 and used until 1969.

+{{% fig "hempstead/christs-first-presbyterian" "800" /%}}

+Note that in the following photograph, the trees in front of the Church appear to be the same trees at roughly the same growth, as those shown in the Souvenir book photograph, offering clues to when it was taken:

+{{% fig "hempstead/nypl.digitalcollections.f6d32270-6173-013c-80c6-0242ac110002.001.w" "800" /%}}

+{{% fig "hempstead/nypl.digitalcollections.f6da1410-6173-013c-c2da-0242ac110002.001.w" "800" /%}}

+{{% fig "hempstead/presbyterian-church" "800" /%}}

+In the following two photos, notice that the both the main entrance and the window configurations on the tower have been structurally changed, which may help date the photographs, as the building was significantly remodeled in 1906:

+{{% fig "hempstead/nypl.digitalcollections.647de250-7928-013d-70ba-0242ac110003.001.w" "800" /%}}

+{{% fig "hempstead/nypl.digitalcollections.193de3c0-12d6-013c-d782-0242ac110004.001.w" "800" /%}}
 Edward and his half-brother Robert are the only relevant Mills I have found in the Church records, and coverage of the Pine family in the records is also uneven.
 And unfortunately, Church records only exist from approximately 1805 onward.

 <figure>